-With an avocation for arts and crafts, I am setting up work space at home for wheel thrown pottery, ceramic tiles, fabric arts (silk painting and dyeing, tie dyed clothing), and just recently started weaving.
+With an avocation for arts and crafts, I am setting up a workspace at home for wheel-thrown pottery, ceramic tiles, fabric arts (silk painting and dyeing, tie-dyed clothing), and just recently started weaving.
 I occasionally dabble in watercolor painting.
-When time permits, I print, mat and frame my own photographs.
+When time permits, I print, mat, and frame my own photographs.

 I’m also a certified SCUBA diver and was thrilled to switch from film to digital underwater photography.